By David Joel Miller.

 1. Thinking it is all about you, personalizing.

-If you walk in the room and people laugh you might think they were all talking about you.
+If you walk into the room and people laugh you might think they were all talking about you.
 When someone is short or curt with you, do you think they are being disrespectful?
 Many times in life when someone ignores us or is less than helpful it has nothing to do with us.
-One of the great lessons of growing up is that most of the time other people are just too preoccupied with their own life and problems to give you a second thought.
+One of the great lessons of growing up is that most of the time other people are just too preoccupied with their own lives and problems to give you a second thought.

 2. You magnifying mind blows things out of proportion.

 When you think about what could happen, do you imagine the worst possible thing?
 If your mind can turn a minor inconvenience into the end of the world you have trained your thinking to be a magic magnifying mind.

 You went on a date, you liked that other person and they said they would give you a call.
 But the next day comes and goes and no call.
 You are now convinced that they will never call, that you will never meet that special someone and that you will live the rest of your life alone.
 When they call an hour later you are now so bummed out from ruminating about this life alone you just don’t want to talk to them and you do not answer the phone.